 Handling subject access requests

-- The £10 fee has been abolished.
-Under the new regime, no fee is chargeable unless the request is ‘manifestly excessive or unfounded’ in which case a ‘reasonable’ fee can be charged to cover administrative costs.
+- No fee is chargeable unless the request is ‘manifestly excessive or unfounded’ in which case a ‘reasonable’ fee can be charged to cover administrative costs.

 - These terms are not defined but our understanding is that manifestly excessive or unfounded requests will include repetitive requests within a small window of time or requests for additional copies of the same information.

 - You must respond ‘without undue delay’ and, at the latest, within one month of receipt of the request.

 - This timeframe can be extended by up to two months if the request is complex and/or you have numerous requests from the same individual to deal with.

 - Any such extensions, and the reason for it, should be confirmed to the applicant in writing before the initial one-month time limit expires.

 - You can still ask the individual for additional information to confirm their identity and to clarify their request.
 Your timeframe to respond begins once you receive sufficient information to confirm their identity and/or identify which data falls into scope.